kotbendi/kotbendi/README.md

-hi im rabbit andi like make program!
+hi im rabbit and i like make program!